JetBrains/kotlin-web-site/docs/topics/exceptions.md

 >
 {type="note"}

-Custom exceptions function just like built-in exceptions.
+Custom exceptions behave just like built-in exceptions.
 You can throw them using the `throw` keyword, and handle them with `try-catch-finally` blocks.
 Let's look at an example to demonstrate:

 ```kotlin